RasaHQ/NLU-training-data/banking/README.md

 # Training data for intent:mood
-This category is for intents that can be used to train bots for personal and business banking such as currencies, transaction
+This category is for intents that can be used to train bots for personal and business banking such as currencies, account summaries, transactions etc.

 ## List of intents in this category: